puzzle/ansible-training/content/en/docs/10/_index.en.md

 ### All done?

-* Have a look at the [ansible-navigator github page](https://github.com/ansible/ansible-navigator).
+* Have a look at the [ansible-navigator GitHub page](https://github.com/ansible/ansible-navigator).